sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

 WAF can only monitor IP addresses, HTTP headers, HTTP body, and URI strings.

-## IAM-Identity & Access Management
+## IAM-Identity & Access Management-账户级别

 Identity & Access Management (IAM) is an AWS service that allows us to configure who can access our AWS account, services, or even applications running in our account.
 IAM is a global service and is automatically available across ALL regions.